Used and loved by millions

 Linguistic Context

-The phrase "feedback loop" functions primarily as a noun phrase, often used as a subject or object within a sentence.
-It describes a system or process, as confirmed by Ludwig's examples.
+The phrase "feedback loop" functions as a noun phrase, often serving as a subject or object in a sentence.
+It identifies a system where outputs are routed back as inputs, influencing subsequent operations.
+Ludwig provides numerous examples of this usage.

 Expression frequency: Very common